ibm-cloud-docs/containers/cs_versions_134.md

 [Portworx](/docs/containers?topic=containers-storage_portworx_about) does not yet support version 1.34.
 Do not upgrade your cluster to version 1.34 if your apps use Portworx.
 {: important}

+[CoreDNS](/docs/containers?topic=containers-cluster_dns) The default DNS cache time in both CoreDNS and NodeLocal DNS configurations has been increased from 30 seconds to 120 seconds.
+{: important}

+Istio add-on version 1.25 is not supported for IBM Cloud Kubernetes Service version 1.34 because the Istio add-on does not support Istio 1.28.
+Do not update to IBM Cloud Kubernetes Service version 1.34 if you use the add-on in your cluster.
+As an alternative, you can [migrate from the Istio add-on to community Istio](/docs/containers?topic=containers-istio&interface=ui#migrate).
+{: important}

 ### Update before master
 {: #before_134}